 The purpose of this site is to give you the latest information and insight into the world of autism as it might present in those who identify as female.

-My name is Kristen and I was diagnosed as autistic at the age of 38.
+My name is Kristen and I was diagnosed as autistic in my 30s.
 Though I had seen many skilled doctors, mental health professionals, and other healthcare providers throughout my life, none of them had ever suspected autism.
 I was labelled shy, gifted, intense, sensitive, reserved, but never autistic.

 How come?
 What is it about me that makes my autism invisible?
 And why did it take so long for someone to finally see autism in the ways I express myself and inhabit the world?
 These are the types of questions I explore here.